 Does she know I am studying Christianity?
 He questioned himself for the one hundredth time since the night before.
 Why had she not looked at him at dinner?
 Why had she not spoken to him?
 Will she despise him when she learns the truth?
 Had he put his family in danger?
 What if the government found out?

 “Enough!” declared Farzin as he covered his face with his hands.
 “Jesus, You are my Savior.
 I want my wife to know You are the Savior.
-Please help me to tell her, and help her to listen.
+Please me to tell her, and her to listen.
 I cannot live without You, Jesus… But I don’t think I can live without her either.
-Please help me tonight!”
+Please me tonight!”

 Farzin heard the front door open.
 His wife and daughter were home.
 Farzin’s heart beat in nervous rhythm as he realized that it was time for a potentially life-altering conversation with his wife.

 Nayyar placed the heated leftovers on the table while the family found their places at the dinner table.
 She sat across from her husband.
 Sami was on her right, jabbering about the new iPhone that had just come out.
 Elham listened quietly but merely sampled her food.
 Farzin was verbally responding to his son all the while trying to catch Nayyar’s eye.
 She sighed.
 It was time to end the cold silence she had been giving him.

 “What do you think of this son of ours, Nayyar?”
 Farzin asked her with a smile.
 “I do not have his mind.
 He must have gotten his brains from his mother.”

 Nayyar shook her head and shyly glanced down at her plate.
 He was forgiving her for her silence; that made her thankful.